AANO-MET-CS-673-All-Vibes/BackEnd/docs/Backend API Design Draft.md

 | exists | Boolean if this account already exists |
 | id | UUID of this user; only valid if `exists==true` |

-The frontend can then depend on the `exists` field to decide whether to take the user to home screen or the signup screen.
+The client can then depend on the `exists` field to decide whether to take the user to home screen or the signup screen.

 **Example response:**
 ```json